julienherrero/awesome-list/README.md

 - [akaita/RxJava2Debug](https://github.com/akaita/RxJava2Debug) - RxJava 2.x extension to provide meaningful Stack Traces
 - [akaita/easylauncher-gradle-plugin](https://github.com/akaita/easylauncher-gradle-plugin) - Add a different ribbon to each of your Android app variants using this gradle plugin.
 Of course, configure it as you will
 - [amitshekhariitbhu/Android-Debug-Database](https://github.com/amitshekhariitbhu/Android-Debug-Database) - A library for debugging android databases and shared preferences - Make Debugging Great Again
+- [amitshekhariitbhu/PRDownloader](https://github.com/amitshekhariitbhu/PRDownloader) - PRDownloader - A file downloader library for Android with pause and resume support
 - [amulyakhare/TextDrawable](https://github.com/amulyakhare/TextDrawable) - This light-weight library provides images with letter/text like the Gmail app.
 It extends the Drawable class thus can be used with existing/custom/network ImageView classes.
 Also included is a fluent interface for creating drawables and a customizable ColorGenerator.
 - [android10/Android-CleanArchitecture](https://github.com/android10/Android-CleanArchitecture) - This is a sample app that is part of a series of blog posts I have written about how to architect an android application using Uncle Bob's clean architecture approach.
 - [arimorty/floatingsearchview](https://github.com/arimorty/floatingsearchview) - A search view that implements a floating search bar also known as persistent search